effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 This is an important clarification as this term will be used for the short term from now.

-## Units:domain
+## Units:Domain

 Domain is a namespace for all regular units.

 It provides hooks for creating regular units that are linked to this domain.
 This is useful for bulk operations.
 A domain can be freely created within a domain.
-All units within a domain can be output through domain.history.
+All units within a domain can be output through [domain.history](https://effector.dev/docs/api/effector/domain#history).

 P.S. domains are required for SSR, as well as when writing tests that cover most of our system scenarios.